 Krainzia guelzowiana, Phellosperma guelzowiana, Bartschella guelzowiana

 Mammillaria guelzowiana is a cactus that grows fleshy, globose, at first solitary and then forming groups.
-The stems have a spherical, apically depressed, up to 7 inches (17.7 cm) tall and up to 10 inches (25 cm) in diameter, solitary at first but clustering at a very young age.
+The stems are spherical, apically depressed, up to 7 inches (17.5 cm) tall and up to 10 inches (25 cm) in diameter, solitary at first but clustering at a very young age.
 Each areole bears 1 to 6 central spines, one usually hooked, and 60 to 80 radial spines.
 The central spines are reddish-brown to yellow and up to 1 inch (2.5 cm) long.
-The 60 – 80 radial spines are long and twisted, about 0.6 inch (1.5 cm) long.
+The 60 to 80 radial spines are long and twisted, up to 0.6 inch (1.5 cm) long.
 The bell-shaped flowers are bright pink to purplish red and appear in late spring and summer.
-They are bell-shaped, up to 1.6 inches (4 cm) long, and up to 7 inches (17.7 cm) in diameter.
+They are bell-shaped, up to 1.6 inches (4 cm) long, and up to 7 inches (17.5 cm) in diameter.
 The fruits are almost spherical, pale red or yellowish white and up to 0.3 inch (8 mm) long.

 How to Grow and Care